Lakatrazz/Fusion-Helper/README.md

 4. Start BONELAB with Fusion installed on your Quest.
 5. You're done!

-# Source
+## Licensing
+- The source code of [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET) is used partially under the MIT License.
+The full license can be found [here](https://github.com/rlabrecque/Steamworks.NET/blob/master/LICENSE.txt).
-The source code is not contained directly on this project.
-It can be found [here](https://github.com/Lakatrazz/BONELAB-Fusion/tree/main/Core/FusionHelper).
+- The source code of [LiteNetLib](https://github.com/RevenantX/LiteNetLib) is included under the MIT License.
+The full license can be found [here](https://github.com/RevenantX/LiteNetLib/blob/master/LICENSE.txt).